-Constructing towering structures
+Constructing Top Down Construction structures

 The top down construction method is one of the most effective ways of conducting deep excavations to build strong basements for superstructures.
 In this type of construction, a permanent structure is built from the top to bottom while excavating in levels towards the basement, as a retaining diaphragm wall provides support.